 DePaul Art Museum (DPAM) is a world-class museum located in the heart of Lincoln Park on DePaul University’s campus.
 The museum has a permanent collection of more than 3,500 objects with a focus on international modern and contemporary art.
 The museum is free and will reopen this fall for exhibitions on Thursday, September 12th.
 Learn more about the opening reception by visiting the website.

 Monday – Sunday | 10:00 a.m. – 5:00 p.m., Thursdays until 8:00 p.m., Friday – Sunday until 7:00 p.m.

 The Chicago Children’s Museum is intentionally designed for experimentation, creativity, and learning for all children.
 Housed in Navy Pier, the museum provides an environment for children to both play and learn.
 Exhibits at this museum include a Tinkering Lab, Art Studio, and a Sound Playground.
 Admission to the museum of free for a member or $14.95 for adults and children.
 However, the museum has multiple ways for you to play for less.
 Visit the Chicago Children’s Museum.org for tickets and for more ways to save on admission to this museum.

 1146 S Delano Ct W. | South Loop

 Monday – Sunday | 1:00 p.m. – 8:00 p.m., Saturday – Sunday from 11:00 a.m. until 6:00 p.m.

 Founded by Kendall Bruns, the U.S. Pizza Museum was established in 2016 as a way to enjoy the rich history of pizza.
-The mission for this museum has continued for this museum through recent developments in the world of pizza by collecting, preserving, interpreting, and exhibiting pizza-related items.
-The admission is free to visit, with online registration.
+The mission of this museum has continued for this museum through recent developments in the world of pizza by collecting, preserving, interpreting, and exhibiting pizza-related items.
+Admission is free to visit, with online registration.
 For more details and to register, visit U.S. Pizza Museum.com.

 10. wndr Museum